fpetterlate/react-ts-component-starter/README.md

 React Typescript Component Starter
 =

 Starter project for creating your own React component with TypeScript.
+This component is just a demo of what you get when you publish it.

-##Edit
+## Edit
 * Edit `src/index.tsx` and `src/style.css`

 ## Build